gchiesa/azure-resource-graph-collector/README.md

 It uses a managed identities to access the resources (saved graph query and subscription to run the query against).

 ## Supported backends
-Currently the only backend supported is [Loki](https://grafana.com/logs/).
+Currently, the only backend supported is [Loki](https://grafana.com/logs/).
 You can get a free [Grafanacloud account](https://grafana.com/auth/sign-up/create-user) and configure it to expose a Loki endpoint to collect the results.